Domestic Prospective Students are advised to complete the application, and submit all the requirements before the deadlines below:

 Admission Requirements: How to Apply

-The graduate application is to be submitted online along with the nonrefundable application fee.
-Online applications cost $30 and paper applications cost $40.
+The graduate application is to be submitted online along with the nonrefundable $60 application fee.
 Applications submitted after the deadline will be charged an additional $70 late application fee.
 During the application process, you may pause and then reopen your online application file through a link that will be sent to the email address you provide.
 Your information is saved for up to 90 days.

 We recommend preparing for your application ahead of time and then copying the text into the application system.
 The application calls for the following: